Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Applications to moduli spaces of Gieseker semistable sheaves

 We can check that $P_T(M_{(0,1,1)}) =1+q+q^2$, which is indeed the Poincar\'e polynomial of $M_{(0,1,1)} \simeq \PP^2$.
 More complicated examples are given in the proof of Theorem \ref{thm_chi_indep_test} in the following section \S \ref{section_chi_indep}.

-The above trees are essentially identical to the attractor trees discussed in a more general and partially conjectural context in \cite[\S 3.2]{MR3330788}.
-They are of the same nature as the attractor flow trees of the supergravity literature \cite{MR1792870}, except that, in the supergravity context, the trees can have root at an attractor point, which is a smooth point of the moduli space, analogue of our $U$, whereas all our trees end at a singular point of the moduli space (the points $s_n$ where the central charge of $\cO(n)$ goes to $0$).
+The above trees can be viewed as examples of tropical disks in the sense of \cite[Definition 5.1]{cps} and are essentially identical to the attractor trees discussed in a more general and partially conjectural context in \cite[\S 3.2]{MR3330788}.
+They are of the same nature as the attractor flow trees of the supergravity literature \cite{MR1792870}, except that, in the supergravity context, the trees can have a root at an attractor point, which is a smooth point of the moduli space, analogue of our $U$, whereas all our trees end at a singular point of the moduli space (the points $s_n$ where the central charge of $\cO(n)$ goes to $0$).
 The supergravity context should be relevant for compact Calabi-Yau 3-folds, whereas the present paper is about the noncompact Calabi-Yau 3-fold $K_{\PP^2}$.